markitus18/Thor-Engine/README.txt

 	- Mouse GameObject selection:
 		- To test picking correctly, remove "Plane002" or any plane in scene.
 It causes trouble in detecting the ray collision

+	- GameObjects:
+		- Can be deleted using "Delete" keyboard key.
+Yet this can cause problems sometimes
+		- Can be multiple-selected using "Ctrl" + click in hierarchy

 LICENCE